ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-01-28-ErrTraffic.md

 </video>
 </center>

-# Rogue database
+## Rogue database

-Whilst poking about on the internet, we identified multiple threat actors exposing `/install.php`, which could have resulted in an path traversal and RCE vulnerability.
-In more recent versions, however, the installation process appears to be locked down and now requires a password to access the form and overwrite the configuratiom.
+When `install.php` is left exposed, an attacker can reinitialize the panel with a database they control.
+This effectively resets authentication and hands full administrative access to actor - if not deleted.

-However, with the two versions of sourcecode we retrieved, this wasn't the case.
 We set up a ErrTraffic server that has the domain `sadrussianserver.xyz` and a rogue MySQL database on the domain `mysecretdatabase.com`.
+These were controlled and owned by us.

-> When using a rogue database, original victims/victim data will not be visible.
-However, once database control is obtained, it can be leveraged to facilitate additional vulnerabilities such as remote code execution or path traversal.
-However, it would still be possible to retrieve this information with the RCE
+> When using a rogue database, original data used will not be visible after authentication.
+Regardless, this same access could allow RCE or path traversal.

 ## Broken Access Control

-In order to "takeover" an ErrTraffic webserver, that has an exposed `install.php` you need to take the following steps:
+After quite a bit of testing, we managed to set up a remote MySQL server and test our hijacking theory:

 1. Create a MySQL server and set credentials up for a database
 2. Fill in your hostname, database name, database credentials & panel credentials to `install.php`